 To this day in the village, John Steele is commemorated with a replica of him and his parachute hanging from the Church’s steeple.
 There’s also an inn in the village that bears his name “l’Auberge John Steele, just next door to the church.

 Juno Beach was targeted for the Canadian assault on D-Day.
 The 3rd Infantry Division and 2nd Armoured Brigade seized the beach and the nearby villages all while under intense fire.
 Heavy casualties were taken by the 3rd Infantry but they took control of the beach by the end of the day.

-More than 14,000 Canadian soldiers landed or parachuted into France on D-Day.
+More than 14,000 Canadian soldiers and 6400 British Troops landed or parachuted into France on D-Day.
 The Royal Canadian Navy contributed 110 warships and 10,000 sailors and the RCAF contributed 15 fighter and fighter-bomber squadrons to the assault.
 There were 1,074 Canadian casualties, including 359 killed.

 Things to see and do in the Canadian Juno sector

 On D-Day alone, Canada suffered almost a thousand casualties, of whom 340 were killed or died of wounds.
 The list lengthened during the following days as the Germans fought desperately to drive the Allies out.